 Check back regularly for new titles and lists.

 Wollongong City Libraries is committed to providing a welcoming, supportive and inclusive environment for everyone.
-To celebrate our lesbian, gay, bisexual, transgender, intersex and queer community, our staff have curated a list of favourite and lesser-known LGBTIQ texts.
+To celebrate our diverse community, our staff have curated a list of favourite and lesser-known LGBTQIA+ texts.
 Each is available for borrowing in our catalogue.

 - Alice Oseman, Heartstopper